Indications for SUPRAX CHEWABLE TABLETS:

 <6 months: not established.
 Chew tabs: chew or crush before swallowing. <50kg and 6 months–12yrs: 8mg/kg once daily or 4mg/kg every 12 hrs. >50kg or >12yrs: use adult dose.
 Otitis media: treat with chew tabs or susp; do not substitute with tabs.
 Infections due to Streptococcus pyogenes: treat for at least 10 days.

 Penicillin or other allergy.
+Evaluate if diarrhea occurs.
 Renal impairment.
 History of GI disease.
+Poor nutritional state.
 Chew tabs: phenylketonuria.
-Labor and delivery.
-Pregnancy (Cat.B).
+Pregnancy.
 Nursing mothers.

 Diarrhea, nausea, loose stools, abdominal pain, dyspepsia, vomiting, hypersensitivity reactions, headache, dizziness, seizures, transient renal and hepatic effects; C. difficile-associated diarrhea.